stas-pavlov/azure-batch-glx-rendering/README.md

 Store output of this commands to use in automation script.

 ## Automate Azure Bacth pool, job and task creation
 We will use Python with Azure Batch SDK for Python to automate Azure Bacth pool creation.
 So we use Ubuntu Server 16.04-LTS as a base and add startup task, based on script from https://github.com/stas-pavlov/azureglxrendering.
-You can find in script folder of the repository.
+You can find in scripts folder of the repository (init-vm-glx-rendering.sh).
 ```
 new_pool = batch.models.PoolAddParameter(
         id=pool_id,